Loading Dock Safety Hazards & Safe Work Procedure

 • Check the trailer floor to ensure it is in good condition and can handle the weight of your truck and load.

-• Keep pedestrians clear of trailers in particular and generally out of the dock area.
+• Keep pedestrians clear of trailers in particular and out of the dock area generally.
 If a pedestrian needs to talk to the operator, they should wait to the side of the dock plate out of the lift truck’s path of travel.

-• To keep the loading dock safe, checking the dock plate each time a vehicle rolls over it is essential.
-If you notice any increase in the space between the trailer and the dock, notify your supervisor immediately.
+• In order to keep the loading dock safe, it is important to check the dock plate each time a vehicle rolls over it.
+If you notice any increase in the space between the trailer and the dock, be sure to notify your supervisor right away.
 This could indicate a safety issue that needs to be addressed.

 • Leaving a fuel-powered vehicle running on a trailer can lead to dangerous situations.
 For example, if the vehicle’s exhaust system leaks, deadly carbon monoxide gas can build up in the trailer.
 To avoid these dangers, always turn off any fuel-powered vehicles before leaving them on a trailer.